Name: Alex Tozzo

 How about a not-so-great race or running moment?

 My lowest moment was probably during the Conestoga 10 miler.
 It’s a point to point trail race with 3,000 feet of climbing.
-It starts on a gravel trail about 15 feet wide, but quickly devolves into a no-holds barred bushwhacking suffer fest.
-At times, you’re literally running up river in a rocky stream.
+It starts on a gravel trail about 15 feet wide but quickly devolves into a no-holds-barred bushwhacking suffer fest.
+At times, you’re literally running up a river in a rocky stream.
 Around mile 7, after climbing maybe 500 feet or more, you can get a glimpse of the Susquehanna River.
 It’s gorgeous and you begin to think maybe it was worth it.
 Then you see all the people getting out of their cars to take pictures of a view they didn’t “earn” as much as you did.
 Then you realize you have 3 more miles of this.
 Of course, as time passes, it really wasn’t that bad.
 I could be convinced to run it again.